dotnet/docfx/Documentation/incrementalbuild/customize_a_processor_to_support_incremental.md

 Walkthrough: Customize a processor to support incremental build
 ================================================================

-During this tutorial, we'll walk through the steps to enable a processor incremental.
+During this tutorial, we'll walk through the steps to enable a processor to be incremental.

 Step1.
 Implement @Microsoft.DocAsCode.Plugins.ISupportIncrementalDocumentProcessor interface for the processor
 ------------------------------------------------------------------------------------